Spine MRI Scans: What Every Patient Should Know

 Why is Undergoing a Lumbar Spine MRI Scan Important?

 Patients in pain may require a spine MRI or lower back MRI for myriad reasons.
 Some of these can include:

 - Spinal congenital disabilities

 There are two types of lumbar spine MRIs:

 - Lumbar spine MRI with contrast

-MRI, with contrast, involves the use of a special dye.
-The dye is injected through our vein (IV) either in our arm or hand before the procedure.
-The dye or contrast allows the designated radiologist to view specific areas with a higher level of clarity.
+An MRI scan with contrast involves the use of a special dye.
+The dye is injected intravenously, either via the arm or hand, before the procedure.
+The dye (or contrast) allows the radiologist to view specific areas with a higher level of clarity.

-The dye or contrast aids in the identification of moving fluids and bloodstream.
-An MRI without contrast causes the appearance of our arteries and veins as “flow voids” or in layman’s terms - "plain black."
+An MRI without contrast causes the appearance of our arteries and veins to display throughout the resonated image as “flow voids” or, in layman’s terms, "plain black."

-An MRI lumbar spine duration is anywhere between 30 to 60 minutes, depending on the gravity of the spine issue.
+An MRI lumbar spine procedure can last anywhere between 30 and 60 minutes, depending on the gravity of the spine issue.

-There are a few preparatory aspects of lower back MRI or spine MRI.
-One of them is to complete the preliminary questionnaire that the staff member of your choice of the diagnostic center will provide.
-The form will include your personal information, such as name, contact number, etc., along with your health history.
+There are a few pre-procedure steps that a patient will need to take before undergoing a lower back MRI or spine MRI.
+One step is to complete the preliminary questionnaire that the staff member from your chosen diagnostic center will provide.
+The short form will include your personal information, such as name, contact number, etc., along with your health history.